willkg/treevert/docs/api.rst

 Paths
 =====

-Paths are period-delimited set of edges to take.
+A path is a string specifying a period-delimited list of edges.
 Edges can be:

 1. a key (for a dict)
 2. an index (for a list)